gannyofficial/IntentRecognizerCPP/README.md

 The intent recognizer requires an active Microsoft Speech Service subscription for the speech processing.
 For the purprose of this project, a free subscription has ben registered to.
 The subscription key which can be found inside the main source code will be valid for 4 hours and 30 minutes of speech processing with 24 days remaining, at the time of final commit.

 ## Intents
-The intent recognizer handles the following sentences with different utterences from the speech.
+The intent recognizer handles the following sentences with multiple utterences from the speech, handling different semantic variations like below..

 <details> <summary>
   What is the weather like today?
   </summary>

-* What is the weather like today?
 * What is the weather like now?
 * How is the weather like today?
 * How is the weather like now?